lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.
 You can [subscribe to the RSS feed](https://leetusman.com/nosebook/feed.xml).*

+## 2026-02-22

+A few developments in the past couple days: I was invited to write a music score for a performance in North Carolina in April for my friend Ivanna.
+I reviewed some music and we talked through some options.
+It's nice to work with friends, and she had been so positive about my previous music that it was easy to say yes.
+There may be some other performance of the work in Japan and elsewhere.
+I also worked on an exercise tracker in L5, not for "art" as such but just because I had an idea for one that I want to see exist.
+In other positive news Processing Foundation was approved as a participating org and I'm a mentor for GSOC working with Processing Foundation so it will be possible to have a funded fellow work on L5 development this summer.
+Students can submit proposals for their fellowship until March 31.
+There is currently a list of possible [Project Ideas](https://github.com/processing/Processing-Foundation-GSoC/wiki/Project-Ideas-List-(GSoC-2026)).
+Speaking of L5, I received an issue with a suggestion on a way to improve text buffering in word wrap to improve performance.

 ## 2026-02-19

 I gave a talk at WordHack tonight on L5.
 As mentioned previously, the slides and slideshow software I wrote in L5.
 In fact, due to the nature of the funny curved back wall of the stage, I actually modified the sketch code live during intermission to resize the window to fit better on the wall.
 I think the talk went well!